8.3 Health Literacy, Plain Language, and Teach-Back

 - Ask the learner to explain or show the plan.

-- Reteach if the explanation is incomplete.
+- Re-teach if the explanation is incomplete.

-- Document both teaching and learner response.
+- Document both the teaching and the learner's response.

 Which wording best reflects plain-language teaching for periwound maceration?

-What is the main purpose of teach-back?
+What is the primary purpose of teach-back?